 At Asante, we use the most up-to-date approaches and scientific advances in wound care therapy.
 We offer the only wound care center in the Rogue Valley that offers Hyperbaric Oxygen Therapy, and the only center that sees all urgent patients within 24 hours of a physician’s phone call, Monday-Friday.
-We are M.D. directed, and we are affiliated with a respected national wound care organization, Healogics, Inc. This ensures our panel physicians are well trained and our healing rates compare favorably to national outcomes.
+We are affiliated with a respected national wound care organization, Healogics, Inc. This ensures our panel physicians are well trained and our healing rates compare favorably to national outcomes.

 At Asante, diagnosing a wound starts with a thorough examination to identify the wound type and any underlying conditions.
 Then we develop a customized healing plan, which may include:

 - Physical therapy